anon-author700/naturalistic-motor-learning/README.md

 A Gymnasium (https://gymnasium.farama.org/) environment called Humanoid2dEnv is available in humanoid2d.py.
 This can be used to render the simulations.

 An example of loading data and rendering the simulation can be found in "example_run.py".
-Run this with
+Make sure ''data'' is in the github repository's root directory and run

 ```
 python example_run.py